nus-cs2113-AY2122S1/tp/docs/UserGuide.md

    * **Examples:**
      * `delete /m 1` Deletes the first member on the member list.
      * `delete /m John` Deletes a member with the name 'John'.
-       * If there is more than 1 John in the member list, a prompt will show up, indicating that you may not add a duplicate member.
+       * If unable to find a direct match to the name, similar names with John in them will be shown so that you can specify the full name of the person you want to delete.
        _To avoid this error, you may want to key in the full name of your memebers!_

    * **Expected Output:**

    ```
     You have removed member:
     [1] Name: JOHN HWEE | Student Number: A0248192K | Gender: M | Phone Number: 91128888
-   ```
-   * **Expected Output for duplicate member:**
-    ```
-    Error when adding member:
-        Duplicate name found.
-Please enter a different name
    ```

 ### List Member
 **CCA Manager** allows you to list out all the recorded members in your member list.